Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Model and methods

-Solving the resulting mean-field hamiltonian self-consistently, a saddle point is reached at which the corresponding Ansatz should satisfy the relation: $\langle (\hat{A} | \hat{B} ) \rangle = \langle \hat{A} \rangle \langle \hat{B} \rangle$.
+Solving the resulting mean-field hamiltonian self-consistently, a saddle point is reached at which the corresponding Ansatz should satisfy the relation $\langle (\hat{X} | \hat{Y} ) \rangle = \langle \hat{X} \rangle \langle \hat{Y} \rangle$.
 Hence, a valid Ansatz, should simultaneously satisfy this relation as well as the boson constraint Eq.~(\ref{eq:constraint}).

-A key aspect of the present model is that it contains both ferromagnetic $J_1$ and antiferromagnetic $J_3$ interactions.
-In the $s$-SBMFT treatment of the $T=0$ FM Heisenberg model all bosons are condensed at the $\Gamma$-point consistent with the expected classical FM order.
-Self-consistent approaches trying to reproduce such state on finite lattices fail since only FM-type hopping amplitudes, {\it i. e.} the triplet $h_{ij}$ amplitudes, are non-zero leading to a SBMFT vacuum that violates the boson number constraint.
-In the generalized SBMFT ($g$-SBMFT) introduced here, triplet pairing amplitudes describing FM may not vanish allowing for a description of FM on finite lattices with the required number of bosons per site.
-Hence, the $g$-SBMFT has the potential of describing more complex magnetic states since it involves combinations of singlet and triplet operators in both pairing and hopping channels \cite{ralko_chiral_2024}.
-We follow this route here and compare $s-$ and $g$-SBMFT results whenever possible.
+A key aspect of the present model is that it contains both FM $J_1$, and AFM $J_3$ interactions.
+In the SBMFT treatment of the $T=0$ FM Heisenberg model, all bosons condense at the $\Gamma$ point, consistent with the expected classical FM order.
+Our present SBMFT implementation on finite lattices analogous to previous works \cite{lamas_sbmft_2013} does not consider Bose condensation explicitly.
+In our approach, as the system is increased, a macroscopic boson fraction gradually builds up at the $\Gamma$ point which is gapped when the singlet paring amplitudes are nonzero signaling Bose condensation in the thermodynamic limit.
+However in the present SBMFT treatment of the FM case, the singlet pairing amplitudes vanish and only hopping amplitudes, {\it i.e.} the triplet $h_{ij}$ amplitudes, are nonzero.
+This leads to a SBMFT hamiltonian which conserves the boson particle number with, however, a vacuum violating the average boson number constraint.
+This is avoided in our extension, gSBMFT~\cite{ralko_chiral_2024}, which includes both singlet and triplet pairing amplitudes accounting for FM correlations in FM bonds.
+This allows for a description of FM correlations on finite lattices while imposing the average number of bosons per site.
+Hence, the gSBMFT has the potential to describe more complex magnetic states, since it involves combinations of singlet and triplet operators in both pairing and hopping channels~\cite{ralko_chiral_2024}.
+We follow this route here and compare both methods whenever possible.